-Rebate income (shown as part of trade receivables) is recognised when the Partnership has contractual entitlement to the income, it can be estimated reliably and it is probable that it will be received.
+Rebate income (shown as part of trade receivables) is recognised when the Group has contractual entitlement to the income, it can be estimated reliably and it is probable that it will be received.

 Rebate income recognised is recorded against cost of sales and inventory, which is adjusted to reflect the lower purchase cost for the goods on which a rebate has been earned.
-Depending on the agreement with suppliers, rebates invoiced are either received in cash from the supplier or netted off against payments made
+Depending on the agreement with suppliers, rebates invoiced are either received in cash from the supplier or netted off against payments made to suppliers.

-For promotions which are confirmed after the balance sheet date, the Partnership is sometimes required to estimate the amounts due from suppliers at the year-end.
+For promotions which are confirmed after the Balance sheet date, the Group is sometimes required to estimate the amounts due from suppliers at the year-end.
 Estimates of supplier income are accrued within accrued income, and are based on a review of the supplier agreements in place and of relevant sales and purchase data.

-The majority of rebates are confirmed before the year-end, therefore the level of estimate and judgement required in determining the year-end receivable is limited.
+The majority of rebates are confirmed before the year-end, therefore the level of estimate and judgement required in determining the yearend receivable is limited.

 Trade and other receivables 2019 £m 2018 £m

 Current:

 Trade receivables 74.5 84.5

-Other receivables 39.1 39.8
+Other receivables 1 39.1 39.7

 Prepayments 110.6 101.5

 Accrued income 35.1 35.9

-259.3 261.7
+259.3 261.6

 Non-current:

 Other receivables 16.2 18.3

 Prepayments 42.2 47.0

 58.4 65.3

+1 Restated see note 1.1.4

 Trade receivables are non-interest bearing and generally on credit terms of less than 90 days.
 Concentrations of credit risk are considered to be very limited.
 The carrying amount of trade and other receivables approximates to fair value and is denominated in Sterling.
-Within trade receivables is supplier income that has been invoiced but not yet paid of £15.4m (2018: £9.7m).
+Within trade receivables is supplier income that has been invoiced but not paid of £15.4m (2018: £9.7m).
 Supplier income that has been invoiced but not yet settled against future trade payable balances is included in trade payables (see note 4.3).